What is the world made out of? In the most usual formulations of our current best theories of physics, the answer is fields. What are those?

 For a while in the 19th century, scientists were confused about this.
 They thought that electromagnetic waves had to be some sort of excitation of some sort of stuff, which they called the aether.
 That's because they were assuming (based on physical intuitions filtered through Newtonian mechanics) that matter is something solid and massy, which interacts by striking or making contact with other things.
 The 20th century scientific advances partly came from realizing that its okay to describe things with abstract math.
 Any kind of mathematical object you write down satisfying logically consistent equations is OK, as long as it matches experiment.
 So electromagnetic waves don't have to be made out of anything.
 They just are, and other things are (partly) made out of them.

-In our current best theory of particle physics, the Standard Model, there are a few dozen different kinds fields, and all matter is explained as configurations of these fields.
+In our current best theory of particle physics, the Standard Model, there are a few dozen different kinds of fields, and all matter is explained as configurations of these fields.
 I can't tell you exactly how many fields there are, because it depends on how you count them.
 Not counting the gravitational field, there are 52 different output numbers corresponding to bosons, and 192 different output numbers corresponding to fermions (Don't worry about what these terms mean yet).
 So you could say that there are 244 different fields in Nature, each with one output number.

 That sounds awfully complicated.
 But there's also a lot of symmetries in the Standard Model which relate these output numbers to each other.
 This includes not only the Poincaré group of spacetime symmetries, but also various internal symmetries related to the dynamics of the strong, weak, and electromagnetic forces.
 They are called internal because they don't move the points of spacetime around.
 Instead they just mutate the different kinds of output numbers into each other.